Vitamin D cured my joint pain and I will tell you how it works for me. Because it helps me so much, I want to share my story with you here.

 - In people with non-specific musculoskeletal pain, high doses of vitamin D (150,000 IU) at baseline and at 6 weeks, resulted in pain reduction.

-- For fibromyalgia, 50,000 IU vitamin D3 per week over 20 weeks resulted in pain reduction.
+- For fibromyalgia, 50,000 IU of vitamin D3 per week over 20 weeks resulted in pain reduction.

 Keep in mind, the dose you need should be established with your healthcare practitioner.
 Make sure that you have your doctor check your vitamin D levels at least every 6 months to make sure you are on an adequate dose.